 Two hours after a Mardi Gras parade ends, any unauthorized vehicle on any part of the published parade route will be ticketed and towed.
 This is done to keep the route clear so that it can be cleaned by the City’s Department of Sanitation (violations result in a $75 fine and seizure).

-Beginning the Friday before Mardi Gras, February 24, at 6 p.m. until the Wednesday after Mardi Gras, March 1, at 6 a.m., no on-street parking is allowed and no vehicular traffic except those with issued permits are allowed into the French Quarter between Iberville Street, N. Rampart Street, Dumaine Street and Decatur Street ($50 fine and seizure).
+Beginning Friday, Feb.
+9, at 6 a.m. until the Wednesday, Feb.
+14, at 6 a.m., no on-street parking is allowed and no vehicular traffic except those with issued permits are allowed into the French Quarter between Iberville, N. Rampart, Dumaine and Decatur Streets (violations result in a $75 fine and seizure).

-Parking of recreational vehicles, campers and oversized vehicles is prohibited in residential areas.
-It is strictly enforced during the Mardi Gras season particularly in the Central Business District, Warehouse District and Garden District.
+Parking of recreational vehicles, campers and oversize vehicles is prohibited in residential areas.
+It is strictly enforced during the Mardi Gras season particularly in the Uptown/University area, Central Business District, Warehouse District and Garden District.